-The Trends in International Mathematics and Science Study (TIMSS) 2011 is the fifth administration of TIMSS carried out since 1995 by the International Association for the Evaluation of Educational Achievement (IEA) – an international organization of national research institutions and governmental research agencies.
+The Trends in International Mathematics and Science Study (TIMSS) 2011 is the fifth administration of TIMSS carried out since 1995 by the International Association for the Evaluation of Educational Achievement (IEA)—an international organization of national research institutions and governmental research agencies.
 TIMSS assesses the mathematics and science knowledge and skills of 4th- and 8th-graders internationally.
 In 2011, 57 countries and other education systems administered TIMSS at grade 4, and 56 administered TIMSS at grade 8 (Table 1).
+Because the Progress in International Reading Literacy Study (PIRLS) was also administered at grade 4 in spring 2011, TIMSS and PIRLS in the United States were administered in the same schools to the extent feasible.
+Students took either TIMSS or PIRLS on the day of the assessments.
 The TIMSS 2011 Results pages present selected findings from TIMSS 2011 from the U.S. perspective.

 For a brief summary of